Ajijic is a Pueblo Mágico (Magical Town) on Chapala Lake, located just 35 miles from Guadalajara, making it an excellent day trip.

 I took the bus from Guadalajara to Ajijic in February 2022 and will share the information I gathered to help your trip run as smoothly as possible.

-Accessibility Note: The bus from Guadalajara to Ajijic unfortunately isn’t wheelchair accessible.
+Accessibility Note: Unfortunately, the bus from Guadalajara to Ajijic isn’t wheelchair accessible.

 Getting to the Bus Station

-Guadalajara has a few bus stations, so Central Vieja is the bus station you’ll want to go to if you’re staying in downtown Guadalajara.
+Guadalajara has a few bus stations, so Central Vieja is the bus station you’ll want to go to if you’re staying in downtown Guadalajara (Selina Guadalajara is a great boutique hostel if you haven’t booked your accommodation yet).

 On the off chance that you’re staying on the west side of Guadalajara, it’ll be faster for you to head to Ajijic from the Zapopan bus station.
 The buses from Central Vieja make a brief stop there on their way to the lake.